 An introduction to the marine environment.
 Emphasis will be on the geologic history, inhabitants, and ecology of marine ecosystems.
-Evolutionary history and adaptations of various groups of marine organisms will also be addressed.
-There will also be several optional field trips to coastal sites.
+Evolutionary history and adaptations of various groups of marine organisms will be addressed.
+There also will be several optional field trips to coastal sites.
 Offered as needed.
 NU only.